 - Help a veteran purchase a home that has already been adapted.

-There Are Tax Credits and Exemptions with Homeownership
+Tax Credits, Exemptions with Homeownership

 With a VA loan, you may also be eligible for a Mortgage Credit Certificate (MCC).
 The MCC is issued on the state level that allows you to claim a tax credit for a portion of the mortgage interest paid per tax year.
 The credit amount is determined on the state level, but is definitely a benefit worth taking advantage of.